coatyio/coaty-js/docs/man/developer-guide.md

 The `findObjects` operation looks up objects in a collection which match the given object filter.
 If the filter is empty or not specified all objects in the collection are retrieved.
+For details on how to specify object filters, take a look at the source code documentation of class `ObjectFilter`.

 Optional join conditions can be specified to augment result objects by resolving object references to related objects and by storing them as extra